 Transport Problems, Volume 11 , ISSUE 4, 83–94

 In multi-agent setting agent often encounter conflicts in agents’ plans and actions.
 This paper presents an attitude based cooperative decision making methodology that allows agents to act appropriately to various options in a hostile and dynamic fire world.
 It shows that attitude based decision making explore the attitudes and behaviors that help agents to solve problems constructively.
 The application and implementation of this methodology to a virtual fire- fighting domain has revealed

-International Journal on Smart Sensing and Intelligent Systems , ISSUE 1, 30–62
+International Journal on Smart Sensing and Intelligent Systems, Volume 2 , ISSUE 1, 30–62

 The article introduces issues concerning the implementation of key performance indicators (KPIs) dedicated to the TSL (Transport-Shipping-Logistics) branch.
 The KPIs are used in different modules of the ERP (Enterprise resource planning) information systems, which support strategic decision making.
 Selected indicators have been used to create four perspectives of Balanced Scorecard in accordance with Balanced Scorecard methodology.
 Using the multi-factor method of DEMATEL (Decision Making Trial

-International Journal on Smart Sensing and Intelligent Systems , ISSUE 1, 146–173
+International Journal on Smart Sensing and Intelligent Systems, Volume 10 , ISSUE 1, 146–173